 This question might come up at many times during your journey as a writer.
 Let's say you have a blog.
 Do you post according to a schedule, or do you only post as you have ideas?
 Let's say you are writing a novel.
 Do you write a certain amount each day, or do you only write when you are sure of what you want to say?

-Additionally, apart from projects, as a writer, you might wonder if there is value in writing regularly, even if only just for the activity of doing it, or if they you should only write when they you have something particular they you want to express?.
+Additionally, apart from projects, as a writer, you might wonder if there is value in writing regularly, even if only just for the activity of doing it, or if you should only write when you have something particular you want to express.

 The importance of good writing habits

 Writing, in some ways, is like exercise.
 You can exercise according to a plan, but you can also organically incorporate physical activity into your everyday.
 We've all heard the examples of taking the stairs, parking farther from a building, and walking around at work.
 A similar notion applies to writing.

 If a writer finds time to write on a regular basis – not necessarily for a project or according to a schedule, but just generally – they can derive many benefits.
 Regardless of what the writer writes, they can gain from the activity.